doga/jsonapi_for_rails/README.md

 ## Usage

-### Controllers
+### 1. Set up one API controller per model

-First, generate a controller for each model that will be accessible from your API.
+Generate a controller for each model that will be accessible from your API.
 Controller names need to be the plural version of your model names.

 ```bash
 $ # Go to the root directory of your existing Rails application